 Substitutions

-Here are some substitutions you can make:
+Here are some substitutions you can try when making this vegan pancake recipe:

 Variations